sgtRoberty/Mascot-Tutorial/README.md

 ### Get the sampling locations (Tip Locations)

 We first have to choose the tree prior, which in this case is MASCOT.
-We do this by switching to the "Priors" tab.
+We do this by switching to the _Priors_ tab.
 Search the drop down menu next to `Tree.t:H3N2` and choose MASCOT.
 By default, the rate dynamics for this setting is `Constant`, which means that effective population sizes and migration rates are assumed to be constant through time.
 We next have to define the sampling location of the individual tips.

-Initially the column **Location** should be NOT_SET for every sequence.
-After clicking the *Guess* button, you can split the sequence on the vertical bar "\|" again by selecting "split on character" and entering "\|" in the box.
+Initially the column **Location** should be _NOT\_SET_ for every sequence.
+After clicking the **Guess** button, you can split the sequence on the vertical bar "\|" again by selecting "split on character" and entering "\|" in the box.
 However, the locations are in the fourth group, so this time choose "4" from the drop-down menu.
-After clicking the *OK* button, the window should look like the one shown in the figure below:
+After clicking the **OK** button, the window should look like the one shown in the figure below:

 <figure>